marcospgp/tinyORM/README.md

 The type annotations will help catch most mistakes, but it's still possible to write a buggy migration - just like it's possible to introduce a bug in any other part of your codebase.
 Proper error reporting in production will help you be aware of any problems your users may run into.

-On the other hand, you'll never run the risk of updating all of your users' data at once with a problematic migration.

 ## Storage engines

 TinyORM is maximally flexible and acts as a simple foundation that you can build upon.
 In line with this, it does not enforce a fixed storage API for storage engines.